Harry-Liu23/Beatson-Team-Project/README.md

 https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

-Or, if running node website on the same server, it is better to to run node.js
+Alternatively, if running node website on the same server, it is better to to run node.js virtual environment.

-virtual environment.

 https://pypi.org/project/nodeenv/